-We all notice when a company's attempt at social media goes horribly, horribly wrong - and 2017 was certainly full of social media clangers.
+We all notice when a company's attempt at social media goes horribly, horribly wrong.

 But it's not often that social media successes are celebrated.
 And if you're trying to get to grips with social media at your business, these positive stories will provide plenty of inspiration for your future campaigns.

 From Salt Bae to Southern Rail, these are our top social media wins from 2017...

 A post shared by Nusr_et#Saltbae (@nusr_et) on Jan 7, 2017 at 2:44am PST